quokkaproject/quokka/README.md

 - [ ] mdBook documentation
 - [ ] replace `flit` and find a better way to release
 - [ ] import scripts (quokka old, wordpress, feed)
+- [ ] handle extensions for static file and generate it based on rules